 Storm window cost comparison can become very challenging.
-However, all you need to know is what basic types of storm windows are available, what they cost and whether they are the right choice for you.
+However, all you need to know is what basic types of storm windows are available, what they cost, and whether they are the right choice for you.
 Each type of window has individual benefits which you need to take into consideration.
 Prices vary from manufacturer to manufacturer but certain types can be much cheaper than others due to strength and availability.

 Temporary and Permanent

-There are a wide range of temporary and permanent storm windows available.
+There is a wide range of temporary and permanent storm windows available.
 Temporary storm window costs will be much lower than permanent versions.
 This is because temporary windows do not require as much equipment to fix the window in place.
-Permanent windows include the cost of sashes, screens and other factors.
+Permanent windows include the cost of sashes, screens, and other factors.
 Permanent windows will often be installed by a professional, which means that you have to consider additional working costs.

 Disposable storm window materials vary greatly.
-Mylar, polyester and vinyl are all suggested materials for cheap and temporary storm windows.
-You will often be sold a disposable storm window in a large quantities.
+Mylar, polyester, and vinyl are all suggested materials for cheap and temporary storm windows.
+You will often be sold a disposable storm window in large quantities.
 This is because the storm windows will have to be replaced more often.
 You can get double the amount of temporary storm windows for half the price of a permanent glass storm window.
 It is possible to buy only the material needed for your storm window if you already have the window and a frame installed.

 A cheap way of enhancing the effectiveness of cheap storm windows is to buy a frame.
 This will fit around the window and provide extra insulation and support.
-The three main materials for storm window frames are aluminum, vinyl and wood.
+The three main materials for storm window frames are aluminum, vinyl, and wood.
 Frames cost a fraction of the price of an actual window.
 You can negotiate a set for yourself at any good home improvement store.
 A standard frame will cost you around $10 for a single window.
-Frames will keep air in or out as well as preventing a plastic storm window from violently bending during a storm.
+Frames will keep the air in or out as well as preventing a plastic storm window from violently bending during a storm.